Zelenskiy warns Russia is eyeing other countries after Ukraine

 President Joe Biden said on Thursday he had authorized a further $800 million in military aid for Ukraine, including heavy artillery, ammunition and drones.
 Canada said on Friday it had provided more heavy artillery to Ukraine.

 A senior EU official said the next couple of weeks would likely be decisive.
 "We are likely to see a very significant increase in the intensity of Russian military attacks in the east (and on) the coast," he told reporters.

-Ukraine's military said Russian forces had increased attacks along the frontline in the east and were attempting an offensive in the Kharkiv region, north of their main target, the Donbas.

-Ukrainian military commands in the south and east said they had repelled 11 Russian attacks, killing up to 130 soldiers while destroying 12 tanks and 27 other armoured vehicles, details Reuters could not independently confirm.
+Ukraine's military said Russia is continuing its offensive operations in the east, trying to establish full control of the Donetsk and Luhansk regions and secure a land connection to Crimea.

+Russian forces are also partially blockading the city of Kharkiv, according to a Saturday morning update from Ukraine's general staff.

 Ramzan Kadyrov, the leader of Russia's Chechnya region who has often described himself as Putin's "foot soldier", wrote on his official Telegram account late on Friday that Chechnya was deploying hundreds of additional volunteers to fight for Russia in Ukraine.